audeering/auglib/docs/examples.rst

 to speed the example up.
 We recommend to use all media files, when using the augmentation in a real application.
-We randomly crop
-with repetition
-from 4 to 7 speech samples,
-attenuate each of them
-between -20 dB and -13 dB,
-and add each to the original input signal.

 .. jupyter-execute::